-Additionally, the bill clarifies that if a contract initially specifies residential construction rates but the work is later determined to be commercial, the contracting agency must compensate for the difference between the residential and commercial rates.
+Additionally, the bill includes a provision that if a contract initially specifies residential construction rates but the work is later determined to be commercial, the contracting agency must pay the difference between the residential and commercial rates.
+The new legal language emphasizes the importance of fair labor standards and the protection of workers, reflecting the legislature's commitment to uphold these principles.
 The act is set to take effect on July 1, 2027.

 Statutes affected: Original Bill: 39.12.030